History of the Estate

 Over the years, demand for living in Moor Park is equally as high.
 With just over 500 residential houses, the unique character and openness sets it apart from the surrounding areas and the Estate is highly sought after.
 The Conservation Area guidelines governing the architecture and integrity of buildings, including not allowing the sub-division of plots, has ensured that living in Moor Park comes at a premium.
 Between 2018-2020, the total number of sold properties was only 32, with an average value of approximately £2m.

-The history of the Moor Park Estate has been published in a booklet, Moor Park, by Alan Jamieson which is available at £4.00 a copy from the Moor Park company office.
+The history of the Moor Park Estate has been published in a booklet, Moor Park, by Alan Jamieson, a copy of which is available at £4.00 from the Moor Park office or download here.